f22-6156-cc-team/user-service/README.md

   - Python (3.9 or greater)
   - MySQL Community Server
 - Open the project in PyCharm and create a new virtual environment for the project.
-- In the root of the directory, execute the command ```pip install -r requirements.txt```.
-This should install the necessary Python requirements.
+- In the root of the directory, run ```pip install -r requirements.txt``` to install the necessary Python requirements.
 - Connecting to database:
   - Go to ```./application.py``` and right click to ```More Run/Debug > Modify Run Configuration```.
   - Set the environment variables ```DBUSER=<dbusername>;DBPW=<dbpassword>;DBHOST=localhost;DBNAME=user_service```.